 You’re going to want to pack an extra set (or two) of clothes before heading out on this adventure.
 One of Irvine’s best-kept secrets, this University of CA Irvine adjacent park is chock-full of everything your little loves could possibly want and more!
 Prepare for your rugrats to get nice and dirty here as there is a large mud play area as well as water pumps on deck to help build that perfect sand castle.

 Along with an incredible castle-like structure, a tree house, kid’s fort building zone, concrete slides, and even a sensory garden, your little piggies will never want to leave!
 The best part for parents?
 This park is fully enclosed so while the kiddos wallow in the muck, you can sip coffee and watch them go hog wild from the comfort of a bench.

-Know Before You Go: There is little shade here so hats and sunscreen are a must.
+Insider Tip: There is little shade here so hats and sunscreen are a must.
 Because of the mud and water features at this park, we recommend bringing a change of clothes (there are hoses near the bathrooms to spray the kids down before it’s time to go).
 Also, the water pump station is closed every Mon. for maintenance.

 1 Beech Tree Lane